linkerd/linkerd-examples/linkerd-tcp/README.md

 ## Traffic shifting

-Once the demo is up and running, you can shift traffic between the two redis instances by updating the default routing rules that are stored in namerd.
+Once the demo is up and running, you can shift traffic between the two redis clusters by updating the default routing rules that are stored in namerd.
 To do this, use the [namerctl](https://github.com/BuoyantIO/namerctl) command line utility.
 Install it with: